mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/string-type.md

 ---
 title: StringType enum
-description: Specifies the kind of message included in an exception message.
+description: "Specifies the kind of message included in an exception message. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Specifies the kind of message included in an exception message.